FedorIvachev/IoThingsLab-ReadmeFiles/Tutorials/NUIXTutorial.md

 ### 10. The most useful are buttons, switches, pinchsliders.
 They are located at Assets/MRTK/Features/UX/Interactable/Prefabs.
 To use them, just simply drag them onto the scene.
 ![](https://github.com/FedorIvachev/IoThingsLab-ReadmeFiles/blob/master/Tutorials/NUIX-Tutorial-Pictures/NUIX-Tutorial-11.png)

-### 11. I have also uploaded some of the virtual devices most freqesntly asked to share, including: Security camera, Router, Smart bracelet, Smart Speaker, Smartphone and a lamp.
+### 11. I have also uploaded some of the virtual devices most frequently asked to share, including: Security camera, Router, Smart bracelet, Smart Speaker, Smartphone and a lamp.
 ![](https://github.com/FedorIvachev/IoThingsLab-ReadmeFiles/blob/master/Tutorials/NUIX-Tutorial-Pictures/NUIX-Tutorial-12.png)

 The second tutorial can be found [here](https://github.com/FedorIvachev/IoThingsLab-ReadmeFiles/blob/master/Tutorials/NUIXTutorial-2.md).